Critical Role campaign three: Background

-The story takes place after the events of the second campaign and the limited series Exandria Unlimited.
+The story takes place roughly 10 years after the events of the second campaign, shortly after the events of the limited series Exandria Unlimited.
 It is set on the continent of Marquet, which was briefly visited during the Vox Machina campaign.
 SyFy Wire highlighted that Marquet is "home to massive deserts, mountains, and even a volcano" and that it is "uncharted territory for the series".